Vietnam.vn - Nền tảng quảng bá Việt Nam

 The concrete wall collapsed, sending mud and dust flying everywhere on the afternoon of July 1.
 Photo: Dao Nga My

-Responding to VnExpress , Mr. Nguyen Van Son, Vice Chairman of Da Lat City People's Committee, said that due to the impact of the previous landslide, the concrete wall on the left side was cracked, hanging precariously, and at risk of collapsing, so the authorities proactively handled it to ensure safety.
+Responding to VnExpress , Mr. Nguyen Van Son, Vice Chairman of Da Lat City People's Committee, said that due to the impact of the previous landslide, the concrete wall on the left side was cracked, hanging precariously, and at risk of collapsing, so the government proactively handled it to ensure safety.

 "If there is no heavy rain tonight, tomorrow the city will continue to proactively collapse the adjacent wall to reduce the load and pressure on the landslide area according to the direction of the Provincial People's Committee," said Mr. Son.

-The scene of the landslide on Hoang Hoa Tham Street, Ward 10, Da Lat City two days ago.
+Scene of the landslide on Hoang Hoa Tham Street, Ward 10, Da Lat City two days ago.
 Photo: Khanh Huong

-The scene of the landslide on Hoang Hoa Tham Street, Ward 10, Da Lat City two days ago.
+Scene of the landslide on Hoang Hoa Tham Street, Ward 10, Da Lat City two days ago.
 Photo: Khanh Huong

 Early two days ago, a section of the embankment of a construction site on Hoang Hoa Tham Street collapsed.
-Thousands of cubic meters of earth and rock fell down below, causing damage and burying three 3-4 story houses and camps, killing two people.
+Thousands of cubic meters of earth and rock poured down below, causing damage and burying three 3-4 story houses and camps, killing two people.

 The landslide area is over 2,100 square meters and is owned by four households.
-When the incident occurred, the investor was filling the land to create a construction site.
-The collapsed slope is located along the construction site boundary, about 29 meters long.
+When the incident occurred, the investor was filling up the land to create a construction site.
+The collapsed slope is located along the construction boundary, about 29 meters long.
 The remaining slope has some cracks on the surface of the filled soil, at risk of further landslides.

 Current status of the land after the landslide on the afternoon of July 1.
 Photo: Khanh Huong